Smallcases are bundled and professionally managed investment products that consist of carefully chosen stocks and ETFs.

 Another attribute of Smallcase is diversification- since at its heart it’s a bundled investment.
 What this means is that if you invest in say a Smallcase of electric vehicles, you’re not just investing in high-growth companies, you’re investing in a basket of rapidly scaling companies across sectors.
 The fund manager in this case will decide the benchmark of what qualifies as high-growth and so on.

 Since by design a Smallcase is a scaled-down version of a portfolio management service, it involves the supervision and expertise of a Portfoliomanager that comes at a fee.
 Your money is entrusted in the hands of trusted investment experts who not only devise custom investment structures but are also responsible for its performance and returns.
-TejiMandi as a SEBI-registered investment advisor and a subsidiary of Motilal Oswal Financial Services is qualified for efficient fund management and has the right resources to help you with your investment needs.
+TejiMandi as a Sebi-Registered Research Analyst and a subsidiary of Motilal Oswal Financial Services is qualified for efficient fund management and has the right resources to help you with your investment needs.

 b) Investing directly into stocks